 A hashtag search occurs when a Pinner searches for a hashtag in the search bar or clicks on a hashtag in a Pin description.
 Pinterest will then return the freshest Pins using that hashtag.

 How to Use Hashtags on Pinterest

 Because hashtag searches are looking for the freshest Pins, you should use a mix of evergreen and time-sensitive hashtags.
-For instance, if your Pin features a healthy Christmas treat recipe, use time-sensitive hashtags such as: #christmastreats #christmasrecipes AND some timeless tags such as: #healthysnacks #healthydesserts.
+For instance, if your Pin features a healthy Christmas treat recipe, use time-sensitive hashtags such as: #christmastreats #christmasrecipes OR some timeless tags such as: #healthysnacks #healthydesserts.